 Renting an apartment is an important commitment, and it’s critical that you make sure you tick off all the boxes before you sign a lease.
-Before renting, there is probably a list of questions you already have pertaining to the quality of the space and the experience of renting it–but to make sure you’ve got everything covered, we have some oft-forgotten questions to ask before renting an apartment.
+Before renting, there is probably a list of questions you already have pertaining to the quality of the space and the experience of renting it–but to make sure you’ve got everything covered, we have some oft-forgotten questions to ask that will not only apply to U.S. but also internationally, even if you are renting apartments in Munich.

 What’s the Insurance Situation?